dandv/smartlook.github.io/_docs/sdk/ios.md

 [Smartlook startRecording];
 ```

 That is all.
-This initializes Smartlook and starts recording events and screen recording.
+This initialises Smartlook and starts recording events and screen recording.

 ### Run Smartlook with options

-The way Smartlook run can be customized by adding optional  `options` parameters to `setup` method, e.g.,
+The way Smartlook run can be customised by adding optional  `options` parameters to `setup` method, e.g.,

 ```swift
 Smartlook.setup(key: "your-app-sdk-key", options:[.enableCrashytics: true, .framerate: 2])